St. George Village Botanical Garden – St. Croix

 Why It’s Worth Visiting

-Visitors enjoy the peaceful atmosphere and the chance to explore both lush gardens and historic ruins.
-The pathways lead through themed sections, including a rainforest area, cactus garden, and orchid house.
-The plantation ruins add character and make the garden feel like a living museum.
-It’s a great choice for photography, quiet walks, and learning about Caribbean plants.
+St. George Village Botanical Garden offers a peaceful atmosphere and a rare chance to explore both lush gardens and historic plantation ruins.
+The pathways lead through themed sections — including a rainforest area, cactus garden, and orchid house — each showcasing different plant species and landscapes.
+The plantation ruins add depth and character, making the garden feel like a place where history is still alive beneath the greenery.

 What to Expect During Your Visit